-Workers who suffer work related psychological injuries can recover substantial workers compensation and damages payouts, if successful.
+Workers who suffer from work-related psychological injuries can secure substantial workers’ compensation and damages payouts, if they succeed.
 However, these claims can be difficult to prove and there are pros and cons for individuals to consider, when making a claim in Queensland.

 Common Causes of Psychiatric Injuries in the Workplace

 Workplace psychiatric injuries can arise in many ways.
-Some examples of events which lead to workers’ compensation claims for these injuries are:
+Certain events lead to workers’ compensation claims for these injuries: